EPHS-CyberSecurity-2020-Hour3/CipherProject/README.md

 #### Historical context
   When was this cipher used?
 Who used it?
+  The Atbash Cipher goes all the way back to 500 BC, during the age of the Knights Templar, who used it until their downfall in 1300 AD.
 #### Mechanics
   How does the cipher work?
+  The Atbash Cipher is a
   Demo an encryption and decryption
   Is it symmetric, does the same process decrypt as encrypt?
 #### Mathematical Analysis